auth0-blog/angular-webinar-sample/README.md

 Now, we use our custom UI to authenticate the user

-### Step 6: Doing SSO

-Here, you can see how 2 different apps can have SSO.

 ## Running the example

 In order to run the example you need to just start a server.
 What we suggest is doing the following: